zethon/ttvg/docs/scenes-dev.md

 {
     "handcuffs":
     {
-        "onPickup": "handcuff_pickup",
+        "onSelect": "handcuff_pickup",
         "instances":
         [
             { "x": "random", "y": "random" },
             { "x": "random", "y": "random" },
             { "x": "random", "y": "random" },
-            { "x": 24, "y": 32, "onPickup": "special_handcuffs" }
+            { "x": 24, "y": 32, "onSelect": "special_handcuffs" }
         ]
     }
 }
 ```

 In the above example, each instance of `handcuffs` will call `handcuff_pickup` in the Lua system when the item is picked up by the player, except for the last instance which will instead call `special_handcuffs`.
-A specific instance can also override the callback to a null action by doing `"onPickup": ""`.
+A specific instance can also override the callback to a null action by doing `"onSelect": ""`.

 ### Randomizing Item Location